hexpresso/hexpresso.github.io/README.md

 Link : http://hexpresso.github.io/

-This website permits us to make a little description about the team, who we are and game.
+This website permits us to make a little description about the team, who we are and lose the game.